Bourn3x/Space-Invaders-v2/README.md

 # Space-Invaders-v2
 A retro classic video game inspired from Space Invaders.
+To run, go into Release folder, and run Space Invaders v2.exe